PyLabRobot/pylabrobot/docs/installation.md

 pip install -e '.[all]'
 ```

-See [the developer guide](development) for specific instructions on testing, documentation and development.
+See [CONTRIBUTING.md](https://github.com/PyLabRobot/pylabrobot/blob/main/CONTRIBUTING.md) for specific instructions on testing, documentation and development.

 ## Updating the USB driver